Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_command_reference.md

 axway central get apisvc testsvc -s Environment/testenv
 ```

-The following example shows how to use the get command to fetch the i18 information for a resource using the --language argument:
+The following example shows how to use the get command to fetch the internationalization information for a resource using the --language argument:

 ```bash
 # To get a product with name "test-product" with all the available language translations in JSON format